viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The hint for that can be found in the Driving the Xilinx Analog-to-Digital Converter Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).
 This note explains on page 4 that XADC is able to acquire the next sample (i.e., charge the internal capacitor) during the conversion of the current sample.
 At least 75% of the overall sample time is available for the acquisition.

 When the XADC runs at a maximum sample rate of 1 Msps, the duration of a single sample is 1 μs, and 75% of that is 750 ns.
 [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) and [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) gave us an acquisition time of unipolar auxiliary input of 540 ns and bipolar dedicated input of 2.7 ns.
 This is well below the 750 ns.
-So there seems to be no problem until you add an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) (AAF) on the input.
+So there seems to be no problem, right?
+This is valid only until you add an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) (AAF) to the input.
 The next chapter explains how AAF changes the acquisition time requirements.

 ### Settling time of unipolar input AAF of Cora Z7